bioinformatics-core-shared-training/ChIPseq_1Day/course/ChIPseq.md

 Before running any of the code in the practicals or slides we need to set the working directory to the folder we unarchived.

-You may navigate to the unarchived ChIPseq_short folder in the Rstudio menu
+You may navigate to the unarchived ChIPseq_1Day folder in the Rstudio menu

 **Session -> Set Working Directory -> Choose Directory**